No hangovers = problem?

 Dear Hangover Free,

-Other factors that may decrease the likelihood of experiencing a hangover include:
+A few more factors that decrease the likelihood of a hangover include:

 - Drinking water between alcoholic drinks to stay hydrated